banramlo/banramlo.github.io/_posts/2021-03-17-Family of algorithms.md

 use_math: true
 ---

-There are some algorithm family.
+There are some algorithm families.

 ## PTAS(Polynomial-time approximation scheme)
 $\operatorname{PTAS}$ is a family of algorithms which is a $(1 + \epsilon)$ - approximation for minimization problem and a $(1 - \epsilon)$ - approximation for maximization problem.